old French primers,

 -Richard Jones, The Blessing

 I’m going to now admit that I’m a big fan of pumpkin, and I don’t shy away from using it once fall hits.
 So consider this your warning: there will be quite a few more pumpkin-themed recipes showing up here in the next couple months.
 Pumpkin and chocolate is one of the best combinations invented, I do believe.
-They are featured here in this skillet cake, which is easy to put together, and perfect for any time of day: breakfast, snacking, dessert.
+They are featured here in this pumpkin skillet cake, which is easy to put together, and perfect for any time of day: breakfast, snacking, dessert.
 All bases covered.

 This skillet cake is another baking recipe I’ve created as a Pulses Ambassador this year.
 The United Nations has declared 2016 the International Year of the Pulse, and I’ve taken the Pulse Pledge, committing to eat pulses once a week for the next year.
 Pulses are beans, chickpeas, lentils and dry peas; leguminous crops that are good for your health and good for the environment.
 I’ll be posting recipes involving them periodically this year, incorporating pulses not only in my savory cooking, but baking recipes as well.
 I’d love for you to join me!
 If the Pulse Pledge sounds interesting to you, you can read more about it here.
 It’s a 10 week commitment, and it doesn’t require elaborate baking: a serving of hummus and a bowl of soup are good ways to take them in, too.
 Also check out my Vanilla Lavender Cupcakes.